BDC Hamburger Icon

 What information should a business loan agreement include?

-• Down payment amount, if you’ve made one
+• Down payment amount, if applicable

 • Interest rate